Circulatory system

-In vertebrates, complementary to the circulatory system is the lymphatic system.
-This system carries excess plasma filtered from the capillaries as interstitial fluid between cells, away from the body tissues in an accessory route to return the excess fluid back to the blood circulation as lymph.
-The passage of lymph takes much longer than that of blood.
+In vertebrates, the lymphatic system is complementary to the circulatory system.
+The lymphatic system carries excess plasma (filtered from the circulatory system capillaries as interstitial fluid between cells) away from the body tissues via accessory routes that return excess fluid back to blood circulation as lymph.
 The lymphatic system is a subsystem that is essential for the functioning of the blood circulatory system; without it the blood would become depleted of fluid.

-The lymphatic system works together with the immune system.
-Unlike the closed circulatory system, the lymphatic system is an open system.
+The lymphatic system also works with the immune system.
+The circulation of lymph takes much longer than that of blood and, unlike the closed (blood) circulatory system, the lymphatic system is an open system.
 Some sources describe it as a secondary circulatory system.

 The circulatory system can be affected by many cardiovascular diseases.
 Cardiologists are medical professionals which specialise in the heart, and cardiothoracic surgeons specialise in operating on the heart and its surrounding areas.
 Vascular surgeons focus on disorders of the blood vessels, and lymphatic vessels.

 Structure

 The circulatory system includes the heart, blood vessels, and blood.
 The cardiovascular system in all vertebrates, consists of the heart and blood vessels.
+Some sources use the terms cardiovascular system and vascular system interchangeably with circulatory system.

 The circulatory system is further divided into two major circuits – a pulmonary circulation, and a systemic circulation.
 The pulmonary circulation is a circuit loop from the right heart taking deoxygenated blood to the lungs where it is oxygenated and returned to the left heart.
 The systemic circulation is a circuit loop that delivers oxygenated blood from the left heart to the rest of the body, and returns deoxygenated blood back to the right heart via large veins known as the venae cavae.
 The systemic circulation can also be defined as two parts – a macrocirculation and a microcirculation.
 An average adult contains five to six quarts (roughly 4.7 to 5.7 liters) of blood, accounting for approximately 7% of their total body weight.
 Blood consists of plasma, red blood cells, white blood cells, and platelets.
 The digestive system also works with the circulatory system to provide the nutrients the system needs to keep the heart pumping.

 Further circulatory routes are associated, such as the coronary circulation to the heart itself, the cerebral circulation to the brain, renal circulation to the kidneys, and bronchial circulation to the bronchi in the lungs.
 The human circulatory system is closed, meaning that the blood is contained within the vascular network.
 Nutrients travel through tiny blood vessels of the microcirculation to reach organs.
 The lymphatic system is an essential subsystem of the circulatory system consisting of a network of lymphatic vessels, lymph nodes, organs, tissues and circulating lymph.
 This subsystem is an open system.
 A major function is to carry the lymph, draining and returning interstitial fluid into the lymphatic ducts back to the heart for return to the circulatory system.
 Another major function is working together with the immune system to provide defense against pathogens.